-Yes No At the proposal of the company's most senior executive, the appointment and removal of senior officers, and their compensation clauses.
-X Directors' remuneration and, in the case of executive directors, the additional consideration for their management duties and other contract conditions.
-X
+Yes No At the proposal of the company's most senior management, the appointment and removal of senior officers, and their compensation clauses. Х Directors' remuneration and, in the case of executive directors, the additional consideration for their management duties and other contract conditions. Х